qpliu/esolang/denver/README.md

 ### Message statement
 A message statement specifies a list of arms.
 An arm may have a guard list, for which each item must be satisfied for the arm to be active.
-An active arm attempts to send to a thread, receive from a thread, or receive from any thread.
+An active arm attempts to send to a thread, receive from any in a list of threads, or receive from any thread.
 If there are no active arms, execution continues to the next statement.
 If there are multiple active arms, execution is blocked until one or more active arms can succeed.
-One of the arms that can succeed will succeed, and its body will be executed, then, unless the body exits the message statement, the message statement is executed again.
-If execution is blocked because every arm is attempting to send to an exited thread or the `null` thread, or is attempting to receiving only from exited threads or the `null` thread, the thread exits.
+One of the arms that can succeed will succeed, and its body will be executed, then, unless the body of the successful arm exits the message statement, the message statement is executed again.
+If execution is blocked because every active arm is attempting to send to an exited thread or the `null` thread, or is attempting to receive only from exited threads or the `null` thread, the thread exits.

 A send arm sends its right argument to its left argument.